-This Zucchini Banana Bread is a spinoff of my tried-and-true Healthy Zucchini Muffins, which dozens of you have made with glowing reviews!
+This healthy zucchini banana bread is a spinoff of my tried-and-true Healthy Zucchini Muffins with Chocolate Chips, which dozens of you have made with glowing reviews!

 I made a few modifications to the recipe to adapt it to loaf form, but the core ingredients are the same.

 - Banana.
-The workhouse of healthy quick bread recipes.
-It’s naturally sweet and moist, meaning that baked recipes that call for banana can use less sugar and less oil and still taste fabulous.
+The workhorse of healthy quick bread recipes.
+It’s naturally sweet and gives the bread moisture, meaning that baked recipes that call for banana can use less sugar and less oil and still taste fabulous.

 - Zucchini.
-Another quick bread mega-moist maker.
+Another secret to this moist zucchini banana bread.
 Also, such much virtuous green!
 This is justification for extra slices.

 - White Whole Wheat Flour.
-This healthy bread is 100% whole grain, but thanks to mild-tasting white whole wheat flour (which is milled from a lighter variety of wheat), you’ll never suspect its virtue.
+This healthy bread is 100% whole grain (hooray for extra fiber and protein), but thanks to mild-tasting white whole wheat flour (which is milled from a lighter variety of wheat), you’ll never suspect its virtue.

-- Honey or Pure Maple Syrup + A Touch of Coconut Sugar.
+- Coconut Sugar.
 A more natural way to sweeten the bread.
 Coconut sugar is widely available in most grocery stores and online here.
-You can also use light or dark brown sugar if you prefer.

 - Spices.
-Cinnamon and nutmeg give the Zucchini Banana Bread coziness.
+Cinnamon and nutmeg give the bread warmth and coziness.